Brighton & Hove Coaster routes: Coaster 13 / 13X

 Route 13X runs mostly on public holidays or during the summer, and is a primarily tourist-oriented service.
 It also links Brighton with Eastbourne, and its course is mostly identical to that of route 12X (including its limited-stop nature between Brighton and Seaford), except near its eastern end where it additionally serves the popular cliffside destinations of Birling Gap and Beachy Head.
 In 2018, the route had an annual ridership of under 300,000.

 The 13X runs most frequently on Sundays between April and October, with buses every 30 minutes each way.
 Less frequent services also operate on Sundays for the rest of the year, as well as on weekdays and Saturdays during the summer peak.

 Route 13 operates one day per year, on Boxing Day.
 Like the 13X, it serves Birling Gap and Beachy Head, but it calls at all stops west of Seaford like route 12.

+Coaster 14 / 14A / 14B / 14C / N14

+Route 14, along with its variants 14A, 14B, 14C and N14, is another main service within the Coaster family.
+In 2018, these routes had a combined annual ridership of over 1 million.
+Similar to route 12, these routes connect the coastal settlements of Brighton, Rottingdean, Saltdean, Telscombe Cliffs, Peacehaven and Newhaven.